Podcast Episode 5

 Interstellar: Deep Space Travel

-Our episode guest is Dr. Christine Edwards from Lockheed Martin Space and Christine is a Space Maker.
+Thank you to our episode guest is Dr. Christine Edwards from Lockheed Martin Space.
+Christine is a Space Maker.

 [00:00:00] Host: Welcome to Lockheed Martin Space Makers, the podcast that takes you out of this world for an inside look at some of our most challenging and innovative missions.
 My is Ben, and I'll be your host.
 This season, we'll explore the future of space, with past and present missions that are shaping our path forward, and chat with experts about what they think the space industry will look like 30, 40, even 50 years from now.
 Now let's go for launch.
 In today's episode, we talk with Dr. Christine Edwards.